niveksoft/lease-gen/lease-template.md

 **If utilities are not paid 3 or more times:** Grounds for eviction

+**Other utilities:**

+- Landlord does NOT provide any other utilities (internet, cable TV, phone, etc.)
+- Tenant is responsible for requesting and putting any other utilities under their own name with the provider
+- Tenant is responsible for all costs associated with these services

 ## 10. LANDLORD RESPONSIBILITIES

 - Keep property in good repair and safe condition